 Graphic of two empty speech bubbles

-If you can’t find your provider’s withdrawal procedure, contact your provider’s enrolment and admissions office.
+If you can’t find your provider’s withdrawal procedure on their website or in your student portal, contact your provider’s enrolment and admissions office.

-It is important to understand the difference between withdrawing from a unit of study (but still being enrolled in the course) or withdrawing from the course.
+It is important to understand the difference between withdrawing from a unit of study (but still being enrolled in the course) and withdrawing from the course.
 Discuss the difference with your provider.

 You may also wish to talk to your provider about options to take a break from study while staying enrolled in the course.
 This is commonly known as a leave of absence.